tisfeng/Easydict/docs/How-to-use-macOS-system-translation-in-Easydict-en.md

 > Alternatively, if you have used [Raycast-Easydict](https://github.com/tisfeng/Raycast-Easydict) before and have enabled mac0S system translation, you can enable the service directly from the settings page, as they share the same translation shortcut.

+> If you have problems using it, please see [macOS 系统翻译失败常见问题](https://bobtranslate.com/faq/apple-translate-error.html#%E9%97%AE%E9%A2%98-2)

 ![iShot_2023-01-08_10.07.00-1673143647](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/iShot_2023-01-08_10.07.00-1673143647.png)